Ivan-Liao/ref/data-engineering/snowflake/overview/overview.md

 ## Cloning
 1. Cloneable objects
-   1. Databases
+   1. Databases (usage)
-   2. Schemas
+   2. Schemas (usage)
-   3. Tables
+   3. Tables (select privs)
-   4. Streams
+   4. Streams (ownership privs)
-   5. Stages
+   5. Stages (usage)
-   6. File Formats
+   6. File Formats (usage)
-   7. Sequences
+   7. Sequences (usage)
-   8. Tasks
+   8. Tasks (ownership privs)
-   9. Pipes (reference external stage only)
+   9. Pipes (reference external stage only, ownership privs)
 2. Zero copy cloning
     1. Metadata stored only referencing existing micro partitions
-    2. Does not retain privileges of the source object with exception of tables
+3. Does not retain privileges of the source object with exception of tables
-    3. Cloning is recursive for databases and schemas
+4. Cloning is recursive for databases and schemas
-    4. External tables and internal named stages are never cloned
+5. External tables and internal named stages are never cloned
-    5. Cloned table does not contain the load history of the source table
+6. Cloned table does not contain the load history of the source table
-    6.  temporary and transient tables cannot be cloned as permanent tables
+7.  temporary and transient tables cannot be cloned as permanent tables
-3. CLONE with Time travel
+8. CLONE with Time travel is useful for retrieving lost or uncorrupted data

 ## Fail-safe
 1. Copy of data for 7 days and require Snowflake request to restore

 ## Micropartition
+1. Immutable
-1. 50-500 MB of uncompressed data
+2. 50-500 MB of uncompressed data
-2. write once, read many
+3. write once, read many
-3. Pruning based on MIN, MAX from micropartition metadata
+4. Pruning based on MIN, MAX from micropartition metadata
-4. Insert statement can add micro-partitions without locking existing micro-partitions
+5. Insert statement can add micro-partitions without locking existing micro-partitions

 ## Replication
 1. Between account